kbase/kb_sdk_docs/source/references/UI_spec.rst

 :selection_id: The value of this key will be extracted from the item selected by the
                user.
 The item is expected to be represented as a map.

-:exact_match_on: if exactly matching the user's input to the results from the dynamic
+:exact_match_on: This field has two purposes: 1) If exactly matching the user's input to the
-                 service is required, this field contains the name of the key in the results document that contains the value to which the user's input should be matched.
+                 results from the dynamic service is required, this field contains the name of the key in the results document that contains the value to which the user's input should be matched.
 May or may not be the same key as ``selection_id``.
+                 2) Determines what should be returned when the user requests the contents of the dropdown be moved to the clipboard (e.g. a copy).
+The value of the key specified by ``exact_match_on`` in the results document will be returned.

 :description_template: Defines how the description of items are rendered using Handlebar templates
                        (use the keys in items as variable names).